MicrosoftDocs/PlayReady/Docs/Specifications/mpeg-dash-playready.md

 Depending on workflow, it may be more efficient to embed license acquisition information in a ‘pssh’ box in every file in an Adaptation Set during encoding or packaging; or it may be more efficient to embed a cenc:pssh element in an MPD at the time a streaming presentation is offered.
 For live streaming, it is better to use cenc:pssh in the MPD to enable early license acquisition, rather than trigger many simultaneous license requests at the time the first Initialization Segment and ‘pssh’ box is simultaneously delivered to possibly millions of viewers.
 License acquisition information in the MPD allows different streaming services to use different license servers, change them over time, etc. without creating and managing separate media files.

-In the case of PlayReady, a PlayReady Header Object (PRO) [[PRHEADER](#references)] can be contained in a cenc:pssh element, an mspr:pro element, or a ‘pssh’ box to enable license acquisition.
-The mspr:pro element is defined by Microsoft PlayReady, and includes only the PRO [[PRHEADER](#references)] information, not the box structure included in ‘pssh’ and cenc:pssh.
+In the case of PlayReady, a PlayReady Object (PRO) [[PRO](#references)] can be contained in a cenc:pssh element, an mspr:pro element, or a ‘pssh’ box to enable license acquisition.
+The mspr:pro element is defined by Microsoft PlayReady, and includes only the PRO [[PRO](#references)] information, not the box structure included in ‘pssh’ and cenc:pssh.
 Including both mspr:pro and cenc:pssh will enable old players including a player based on Silverlight, and new players including web pages using script to play protected DASH presentations on HTML5 browsers.

 > **Note** Throughout this specification ‘mspr’ is ‘urn:microsoft:playready’, defined by xmlns:mspr="urn:microsoft:playready".